thecooldrop/lambda-lab/README.md

 which means we only need to specify the code, which we would like to have executed and AWS takes care of the rest.

+For persisting of our task list we are going to be utilizing simple file-based storage solution, which is going to be provided to us by S3 service.
+S3 is simple storage service for storing so called objects into so called buckets, which are analogous to files and file-systems, but with important differences regarding availability, replication and redundancy.

-Second service on our hit-list is the AWS API Gateway service.
+Last service on our hit-list is the AWS API Gateway service.
 API Gateway service is a service for managing APIs to our service, whose functionality is provided by Lambda function.
 We are going to use it to specify how our users may interact with the service.
 Word of caution on terminology here: API is nothing more than